arapulido/katacoda-scenarios/autoscaling-k8s/step7.md

   Timestamp: 2020-04-21 14:46:30.000000 UTC
   Valid: true
 ```

+This may take some time, until we have a metric value.
+Keep running the latest command until you get the metric value correctly.

 That states that the Cluster Agent is correctly getting the value of the metric requested by our WPA object.
 Let's get the WPA object again to see if the metric is being reflected there.
 Execute the following command: `kubectl get wpa frontend-wpa-latency`{{execute}}: